PwC failed to flag BHS risks ahead of retailer's collapse: regulator

 They are coming under intense scrutiny in Britain over how they failed to spot company collapses and for juggling audits and more lucrative non-audit work for the same clients.

-Lawmakers have said they may formally request higher fines once the FRC published the details of its probe into PwC.
-They called the FRC “toothless” over its handling of the BHS audit, and the watchdog’s powers are being independently reviewed.
+Lawmakers have called the FRC “toothless” over its handling of the BHS audit and the watchdog’s powers are being independently reviewed.

 The documents are likely to spark fresh calls for the audit and non-audit operations of the big four audit firms to be split up.

-At the core of an audit, accountants are required to say if they think a company is a “going concern”, meaning it can stay in business for the foreseeable future.
-The FRC looked at the audit of Taveta Group, which includes BHS, for the year ending Aug.
-30, 2014.

-“There were several events or conditions that should have appeared to the respondents (PwC and Denison) to cast significant doubt over BHS’s ability to continue as a going concern and therefore to require further investigation,” the FRC said.
+The FRC said in the year to Aug.
+30, 2014, the value of PwC’s non-audit fees from Taveta was more than eight times the value of its audit fees.

+Denison only recorded only two hours work on the audit of Taveta Group, which including BHS, despite being the lead partner.
+He left the bulk of the work to juniors, one of whom had just a year’s post-qualification experience, the FRC said.
+But he recorded 31 hours on non-audit services.

-BHS had significant net liabilities, had had to make provision for loss-making stores, and had very significant deficits in its defined-benefit pension schemes.
+BHS had significant net liabilities, had had to make provision for loss-making stores and had very significant deficits in its defined-benefit pension schemes, the FRC said.

 In a letter dated just before Denison signed off on the accounts, Taveta qualified its support for BHS, saying it would continue as long as it was part of the group.